Mahmadsahil/CodeBuilding/README.md

 # CodeBuilding

-CodeBuilding is an interactive web application designed to help users practice and learn coding through a series of data structure and algorithm (DSA) questions.
+CodeBuilding is an interactive web application designed to help users practice and learn coding through a series of Data Structure and Algorithm (DSA) questions.
 The app features a code editor, execution environment, and AI-generated code suggestions to enhance learning and coding proficiency.

 ## Table of Contents
 - [Features](#features)